-This creamy chicken and mushroom pasta was adapted from a dish from Cafe Delites.
+The recipe is adapted from a dish from Cafe Delites.
 We had some chicken thighs, mushrooms and leftover cream in the fridge along with some fresh pasta, so David did a quick google search to look for some inspiration and after looking at a couple of recipes we decided we could make a version of this one.

-I know what you're thinking, it's got cream in it, so it's not very healthy...however, the base of the sauce is mainly stock and only a small quantity of cream.
+I know what you're thinking, it's got cream in it, so it's not very healthy...however, the base of the sauce is mainly stock with only a small quantity of cream.
 If you use a lighter double cream like Elmlea, you'll reduce the calories even more!

 Recent New Recipes